rossprogram/rossprogram.github.io/index.md

 &nbsp; &nbsp; at Rose-Hulman Institute of Technology in Terre Haute, Indiana: <br>
 &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; **June 18** (Sun) &nbsp;through&nbsp; **July 28**, 2023. <br>

-In addition, Renascentia Hall International is expected to run Ross/Asia for a five-week in-person residential program at the University of the Philippines Diliman in Manila.  **Both Ross/USA and Ross/Asia have a common application that will be posted here on January 2, 2023.**
+In addition, Renascentia Hall International is expected to run Ross/Asia, a five-week in-person residential program at the University of the Philippines Diliman in Manila similar to the Ross/USA experience.
+This will be in
+Quezon City, Philippines:<br><br>
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **July 9** (Sun) &nbsp;through&nbsp; **August 11**, 2023. <br><br>
+Participants from outside the Philippines should plan to arrive in Manila on Saturday July 8 (after noon), with departing flights on Friday evening August 11, or on Saturday August 12.

 The hope is to accommodate 50 first-year students at each site.